Duke-GCB/D4S2/README.md

 D4S2: Data Delivery Service
 ==================================

-Web service to facilitate notification and transfer of projects in in Duke Data Service and S3 Object Stores.
+Web service to facilitate notification and transfer of projects in Duke Data Service and S3 Object Stores.

 Installation - Local Development